domiriel/LIFE/README.md

 ---
 ### Timezone

-Sometimes, when moving, we change timezones.
+Sometimes, when moving, we change time zones.
 We can specify this by indicating the timezone directly in the file.
 Timezones are represented as offsets from UTC and take the for of `UTC(+/-)<offset>`.
 For instance, `UTC+2`, `UTC-5`, etc. are all valid.
 You can also use `UTC` alone, for that timezone.
 Timezone commands should appear inside a day and are in effect from that moment on, for all spans of that day and subsequent ones, until another timezone command is found.
-So, usually, in the first day of a file, you'd start with a line for the timezone where you usually are in.
+So, usually, on the first day of a file, you'd start with a line for the timezone where you usually are in.

 Sometimes, a timezone changes as the result of a trip.
-For instance, you can board a plane in one timezone and leave it in another.
-In that case, the correct choice is to see that the departure place of the trip is in one timezone and the finishing place in another.
-We can specify this by starting an `UTC` command with an `@` sign.
+For instance, you can board a plane in one time zone and leave it in another.
+In that case, the correct choice is to see that the departure place of the trip is in one time zone and the finishing place in another.
+We can specify this by starting a `UTC` command with an `@` sign.
 So, in the following case, `LIS Airport` would be in `UTC` and `CDG Airport` in `UTC+1`.
 All spans after the trip are also in `UTC+1`.

     --2011_05_23